Definition of EMDR

 EMDR is not a guaranteed cure and doesn’t work for everyone; however, there is overwhelming evidence to suggest that it may be a viable treatment method for trauma, PTSD, general anxiety, social anxiety, performance anxiety, OCD, panic disorders, phobias, codependency, depression, sexual dysfunction, and performance enhancement.

 If you’re considering treatment for EMDR or would like to learn more about if we can help your specific situation, give us a call for your FREE 20-Minute consultation.
-If you reach our voicemail, please leave a message; your phone call will be returned within 24 hours, but typically sooner.
+If you reach our voicemail, please leave a message; your phone call will be returned as soon as possible.